Multi-nucleon structure and dynamics via quantum computing: Summary of the asymptotic qubit and gate cost

 Similar to the analysis of simulating the time-independent Hamiltonian with our input model [Eq. \eqref{eq:gate_cost_QSP}], we can compute the asymptotic gate cost for the structure calculation [Sec. \ref{sec:structure_calculation}] via the Rodeo algorithm to be

-where we have applied Eq. \eqref{eq:rodeo_with_qubitization} and taken into account that the gate cost for both the $O_{\rm F}$ and the $O_{\rm H}$ scales as $\widetilde{ \mathcal{O}} (N^4_{\rm sp})$.
+where we have applied Eq. \eqref{eq:rodeo_with_qubitization} and taken into account that the dominant gate cost results from the $O_{\rm H}$ oracle, which scales as $\widetilde{ \mathcal{O}} (N^5_{\rm sp})$.
 Recall also that $\Delta $ is some constant from the discussion in Sec. \ref{sec:structure_calculation}.
 With further suppression of the logarithmic factors, this asymptotic gate cost can be rewritten as

 To sum, the asymptotic gate cost for the dynamics and structure calculations based on our Fock-state-based input model is

 where we take $\Upsilon = \Lambda _m t$ for simulating time-independent Hamiltonian, $\Upsilon = \int _{0}^{t} \Lambda_m(t') dt' $ for simulating time-dependent Hamiltonian, and $\Upsilon = \Lambda _m \Delta $ for structure calculations.
 In Eq. \eqref{eq:general_scaling}, we have also taken into account that the total number of the monomials of the ladder operators $\mathcal{D}$ scales as $ \mathcal{O}(N_{\rm sp}^4)$ for the second-quantized Hamiltonian that includes only two-body terms [Eqs. \eqref{eq:H_total} and \eqref{eq:H_modified_H_prime}].